Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

 The environmental soundings assumed to be representative of the outflow location are commonly measured at a distance of $300$-$700$~km from the storm center \citep[e.g.,][]{montgomery06}.
 At these radii the environment experiences a strong influence of the cyclone.
 For example, in North Atlantic hurricanes at a distance of $400$~km from the center the column water vapor content and precipitation rate are, respectively, $15\%$ and two times higher than they are in hurricane absence \citep[][Fig.~4a,g]{ar17}.
 In Hurricane Isabel 2003 on September 12, mean precipitation rate at the radius of the outermost closed isobar ($\sim 400$~km) was ten times the local climatological mean in hurricane absence \citep[][Fig.~11]{ar17}.
 Tropical storms can also perturb the tropopause temperature by up to 3~K \citep{ratnam2016}.

 These empirical findings have two implications.
 First, calculating $\hat{v}_E$ (Table~\ref{tabEPI}) for an arbitrary environment may not be very informative: if the cyclone modifies its outflow region, there should exist {\textquotedblleft}unmodified{\textquotedblright} environments where cyclonic outflows may never happen.
 On the other hand, these observations indicate that the cyclonic flow emanating to the free troposphere from the point of maximum wind with a given $\mathcal{C}$ could, in principle, transform the downstream environment to such a degree that the equality $v_A = v_E$ will hold.
-In this case, Eq.~(\ref{diff}) will define the outflow temperature $T_o$ as follows: \beq T_o = T_b \left[1 - \frac{1}{\mathcal{C} (1+ \zeta)} \right]. \eeq For Lilly's analytical model, which is closely related to E-PI, it was established that the outflow temperature (which Lilly himself believed was environmentally prescribed) is controlled by the interior flow of the cyclone \citep{tao20b}.
-Equations~(\ref{con}) and (\ref{To}) are probably more transparent than, but has a similar physical meaning as, \citet{tao20b}'s Eq.~(2), although explicitly demonstrating the equivalence of different maximum potential intensity formulations may require considerable space \citep[cf.][]{mpi4}.
+In this case, Eq.~(\ref{diff}) will define the outflow temperature $T_o$ as follows:

+For Lilly{\textquoteright}s analytical model, which is closely related to E-PI, it was established that the outflow temperature (which Lilly himself believed was environmentally prescribed) is controlled by the interior flow of the cyclone \citep{tao20b}.
+Equations~(\ref{con}) and (\ref{To}) are probably more transparent than, but have a similar physical meaning as, \citet{tao20b}{\textquoteright}s Eq.~(2), although demonstrating the equivalence of different maximum potential intensity formulations may require considerable space \citep[cf.][]{mpi4-jas}.